Tabernaemontana

 Conolidine may be developed as a new class of pain killer.

 Caterpillars of the oleander hawk-moth (Daphnis nerii) have been found to feed on the pinwheelflower (T. divaricata).

 Taxonomy

-Publication

 The genus was described by Carl Linnaeus and published in Species Plantarum 1: 210–211 in 1753.
 The type species is T. citrifolia.

 Etymology

 The genus name commemorates the "father of German botany" Jakob Theodor von Bergzabern, a.k.a.
 Jacobus Theodorus Tabernaemontanus, Tabernaemontanus being a compressed form of the original Medieval Latin name (Tabernae Montanus) of the botanist's home town of Bergzabern - both the Latin and the German forms of the town's name meaning "tavern(s) in the mountains".

 Species

+As of May 2025, Plants of the World Online accepts the following 126 species: